peterdsharpe/AeroSandbox/README.md

 ### Dependencies

 The fastest way to ensure that all dependencies are satisfied is by simply running "pip install AeroSandbox" in your command prompt.
 However, you can also install dependencies on your own if you'd like: see "requirements.txt" for the list.

-## Current Features
-* User-friendly, concise, high-level, object-oriented structure for airplane geometry definition and analysis.
-* Fully reverse-mode AD compatible vortex-lattice method flow solver ("VLM3")!
-Very fast (~0.35s for typical problems) and fully compatible with arbitrary combinations of lifting surfaces.
-With this, you can get the gradient of a design space with arbitrary dimensionality almost instantly.

 ## Purpose
 The primary purpose for this repository is to explore existing methods for aerodynamic analysis and develop new methods within a unified code base.